-Assignment: Wesleyan Practices-part 1
+Assignment 2: Wesleyan Practices Chilicote

 Students should watch the Paul Chilicote video linked below and answer the following questions.
 The response for each question should be two paragraphs.
-Students should respond to one classmate.
-Please share what new insight you gained from reading the classmates response (one paragraph).
+Please read your classmates answers and share in one paragraph any new insight or thought.
+Please read your classmates answers and share in one paragraph any new insight or thought.